JHdreemurr/Endless-rusting/README.md

 ## Mechanics

+### Researchable Blocks ingame
+This one's a big one.
+Certain blocks now require both researching in the Tech tree (In campaign) and researching ingame to use.
+This will Stop you from simply rushing down the new Technology.
+To compensate though, the researchable blocks are stronger than their vanilla counterparts, or feature some new mechanic.
+Most research costs are below a thousand of one materiel, though they tend to be mixed depending on the block's usage and practical applications.

 ### Pulse
 A weird substance which is simulated by mindustry, and is colletable from the air.
 Used in various tech, such as defense, production and support